Twitter: Elon Musk blames 'activist groups' for earnings drop

 It said it was continuing to monitor the social media company's "new direction" and wanted to "evaluate [its] marketing spend".

-Other brands to have paused paid activity on the platform include car firms General Motors, and Audi and drugs giant Pfizer.
+Other brands to have paused paid activity on the platform include car firms General Motors and Audi, and drugs giant Pfizer.

 Online safety groups and campaigners have expressed concerns about Mr Musk's plans to relax content moderation and reverse permanent Twitter bans given to controversial figures including former US president Donald Trump.